 - Fluorescein angiography (FA)

 - Indocyanine green angiography (ICGA)

 - Optical coherence tomography (OCT)

-- Optical coherence tomography angiography (OCTA)

 Treatment and Prognosis: Wet-AMD treatment has been revolutionized in recent years after the discovery of vascular endothelial growth factor (VEGF), a family of compounds in the body.
 VEGF regulates the growth of abnormal new blood vessels in the eye-known as neovascularization-that can lead to wet AMD.